byterio/memkey/README.md

 ## Support

-If you enjoy using memkey, please consider giving it a star!
+If you enjoy using Memkey, please consider giving it a star!
 Your support helps others discover the project and encourages further development.

 ## License

-memkey is open-source software released under the Apache License, Version 2.0.
+Memkey is open-source software released under the Apache License, Version 2.0.
 You can find a copy of the license in the [LICENSE](https://github.com/byterio/memkey/blob/main/LICENSE) file.